-In a court filing on Tuesday, National Security Adviser Michael Flynn claimed that the FBI pressured him to participate in his fateful January 2017 interview without a lawyer.
+In a court filing in December 2018, National Security Adviser Michael Flynn claimed that the FBI pressured him to participate in his fateful January 2017 interview without a lawyer.
 The allegation prompted a U.S. District Judge to demand that Special Counsel Robert Mueller turn over all the documents related to the questioning of Flynn that Mueller has been withholding.

 In a recent interview former FBI Director James Comey admitted that he personally sent two agents to conduct the interview with Flynn, acknowledging that this was not standard practice when handling a White House official.
 He said it was “something I probably wouldn’t have done or maybe gotten away with in a more … organized administration.”